betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/ForDummies.md

 }
 ```

 As you might have guessed, this test checks that `PenDown()` is called at least once.
-If the `painter` object didn't call this strategy, your test will fail with a message like this:
+If the `painter` object didn't call this schedulingStrategy, your test will fail with a message like this:

 ```
 path/to/my_test.cc:119: Failure